United States v. Sineneng-Smith: In lower courts

 Sineneng-Smith was tried in federal court in 2013 before Judge Ronald Whyte in the United States District Court for the Northern District of California on three counts of mail fraud and three counts of encouraging illegal immigration for financial gain.
-After a 12-day trial, the jury initially found her guilty on all did counts.
+After a 12-day trial, the jury initially found her guilty on all counts.
 However, Judge Whyte directed a verdict of acquittal on two counts (one each of encouraging illegal immigration and mail fraud) due to insufficient evidence.
 She later pled guilty to two additional charges of filing false tax returns in 2002 and 2003.
 In 2015, she was sentenced to one year and six months in prison for encouraging illegal immigration, mail fraud, and submitting false tax returns; she also received a $15,000 fine, $43,550 of restitution, and three years' of supervised release.

 Sineneng-Smith appealed her conviction to the United States Court of Appeals for the Ninth Circuit.
 A three-judge panel comprising Judges A. Wallace Tashima, Marsha Berzon, and Andrew Hurwitz heard oral arguments on her appeal in April 2017.
 In November, it took the unusual step of soliciting briefs from federal public defenders and immigrant rights groups on the question of whether the statute prohibiting encouraging illegal immigrants to enter or stay in the US was a violation of the First Amendment of the United States Constitution.
 In December 2018, it issued an order upholding Sineneng-Smith's mail fraud convictions but overturning her conviction on the charge of encouraging illegal immigration, stating that the statute criminalizes constitutionally protected speech.

 The federal government appealed the Ninth Circuit's ruling to the Supreme Court, which granted the government's petition for a writ of certiorari in October 2019, agreeing to hear the case.